Increasing Velocity

 People who can code and design well are becoming a significant force in software development.
 Some call this a “design engineer” role.
 As LLMs get better at writing other types of code, those who can design well have a significant advantage.

 What is the point of maintaining a design system in Figma or publishing it online if something like Radix displays numerous reusable components while providing the code?
+I feel even Storybook is overcomplicating things when you could have just a really long page full of different components.

 I think I’d rather have a Storybook website rather than maintaining some sort of parallel design system in Figma.